 Alternatively, the most intrepid travelers might opt to trek the Inca Trail.
 The full Inca Trail can take four to five days of moderate trekking to complete, although shorter and one-day options are also available to enable everyone to feel the accomplishment of completing the hike to Machu Picchu.

 Significance of Machu Picchu

-Machu Picchu is one of the most popular destinations for travellers on a trip to Peru, although many visitors know little about the history and significance of this ancient monument.
-By uncovering some of the theories about why Machu Picchu was built, travellers might find their visit an even more eye-opening experience.
+Machu Picchu is one of the most popular destinations for travelers on a trip to Peru, although many visitors know little about the history and significance of this ancient monument.
+By uncovering some of the theories about why Machu Picchu was built, travelers might find their visit an even more eye-opening experience.

 On the most part, Machu Picchu was unknown to anyone outside of the region until 1911, when American archaeologist, Hiram Bingham, discovered and consequently shared this secret of the Incas with the rest of the world.
 Led by the locals, the archaeologist unearthed the so-called ‘Lost City of the Incas’ and proceeded to excavate the site whilst forming theories about its curious history.
 Bingham later published a book outlining his theories on the history of the site, inspiring globe-trotters from around the world to travel to Machu Picchu.

 Macchu Picchu is thought to have been constructed around 1450, at the height of the powerful Inca Empire.
 It is suspected that the site was completely abandoned just 80 years after its construction, sparking enthusiastic debate about the original purpose of this mysterious monument.